 As the past is revealed in the present, Emma learns a lot about what happened to the generation before and how it has shaped the generations that follow.
 I was shocked by events and the secrets that come tumbling out and the ones that are still kept because the truth does not always help resolve the present.

 This is with out a doubt a powerful and disturbing novel and not for the fainthearted, with some powerful subjects which will undoubtedly upset.
 The impact of the storyline will stay with me for a long time.

-Thank you to the publisher and netgalley for the opportunity to read this book.
+Thank you to the publisher via netgalley for the opportunity to read this book.

-The Bed and Breakfast by the Sea is out now.
+The Girl in the Maze is out now.